 After I made about my 5th or 6th trip upstairs, I met Josefina at the bar.
 It was her birthday too.
 She told me and to anyone that was listening that for the rest of the night, anytime I wanted to go upstairs it would free, no charge.

-The taxi drooped me and my shipmates off at the front gate.
+Just before reville, the taxi drooped me and my shipmates off at the front gate.
 We were all hung over.
 I don’t remember all the money I spent, but I do remember that I spent it all.
 Josefina had a mouth full of gold teeth.
 I wonder now, just how many military pay days it took to pay for all of that gold?

 I was back to being broke again.
 Aw heck, I was use to it.
 The next week end, I didn’t have the money to see the glamour of the island as a tourista.
 I just took off walking and hitch hiking.
 I was really enjoying the weather and the beautiful scenery when a light blue Volkswagen (just like mine back home) pulled over to give me a ride.
 Guess who?
 It was Lydia driving, she recognized me and gave me a ride.
 I know what you are thinking.
 I should of had enough of Lydia already, but my problem wasn’t with her, it was with her husband.
 She suggested I see Laquio Beach.
 When we got there she told me that I owed her two dollars.
 Turns out she drove her car as a publico or public transportation.
 She and her husband were fighting, she had left him and was doing her thing.